newsuk/times-components/.github/CONTRIBUTING.md

 For ease of use there is a CLI for creating a component.
-Run `./times-components` for instructions, this is the quickest way to create a package with the required scaffolding which is; a component, `package.json`, stubbed test and story
+Run `./times-components` for instructions, this is the quickest way to create a package with the required scaffolding which is; a component, `package.json`, stubbed test and story.
+Note that the stubbed test will fail until a snapshot is created with `jest --updateSnapshot` or a test run is made without the `--CI` flag

 When developing a component it's easiest to use the [storybooks](https://github.com/storybooks/storybook) with hot reloading.
 Make sure you follow the